Admissionadmin June 16, 2015

 Early Admission students must normally have the support of their secondary school counselor and of their parents in order to be considered for admission under the plan.

 Students who have been accepted for admission and wish to delay their enrollment at Rhodes for a semester or a year may request Deferred Enrollment by writing the Dean of Admission.
 The letter requesting Deferred Enrollment must indicate the length of time requested for deferral, the reason for requesting the deferral, and the proposed actions of the student during the time of the deferral.
 The Dean of Admission will respond to the deferral request in writing.
 If deferred enrollment is granted, the student must submit a nonrefundable $1,000.00 enrollment deposit to the Office of Admission.
 Students who have been accepted from the wait list are normally not offered deferred enrollment.
+The Dean of Admission may waive the increased enrollment deposit in certain cases.

 Deferred students may not enroll in additional high school course work or in more than two college courses for credit in any one semester/term during their time of deferral.
 Doing so nullifies their admission and scholarship offers (if any) and requires new admission and scholarship decisions to be rendered.
 Students wishing to enroll in college courses are advised to consult with the Office of Admission to ensure credit will transfer to Rhodes.